 - Student Policies Handbook and Manual

-How does a student apply for a work permit, given social distancing requirements?
+How does a student apply for a work permit?

 - The student will download and complete the electronic Work Permit application from the PDE website.
 Students unable to access the electronic application should call or write to the school district to request that a paper application be mailed to them.

 - The student's parent or legal guardian electronically signs the PDF or signs the paper application.
 Note: Not all students need approval from a parent or guardian to apply for a work permit.
 For example, no signature is required if the minor provides official proof that they have graduated high school.
 More information about these exceptions is available on the Pennsylvania Child Labor Law section of PDE's website.

 - The student attaches any required documents, such as a proof of age document, to the completed application and submits it to the school district.

 - If applying electronically, the student may attach digital copies, such as a scan or digital photograph.

 - If applying by mail with a paper application, the student should include photocopies of the required documents.

 - If an applicant is unable to provide a required document with their application, they can present it to the school district issuing officer at the next stage of the process.